AguaClara/Textbook/Flow_Control_and_Measurement/ET_Design.rst

 Grit Chamber Design
 ===============================

-The length of the entrance tank may be extended to function as additional grit removal capacity for watersheds where sediment has the potential to produce harmful amounts of sand and gravel during storm events.
-As of 2021, plant operators at only two AguaClara plants, Gracias and Agalteca, have reported maintenance issues due to grit settling in the flocculator or inlet channel to the sedimentation tanks.
-If a grit chamber is deemed necessary for a particular watershed, it would be located on the effluent side of the trash racks and is lined with a series of hoppers to faciliate cleaning.
-To remove settled grit from the entrance tank, the plant operator can remove the pipe stub blocking the drain at the bottom of each hopper, allowing water to pull the grit into the drain channel below.
+The length of the entrance tank can be extended to function as additional grit removal capacity for watersheds where sediment has the potential to produce harmful amounts of sand and gravel during storm events.
+As of 2021, plant operators at two AguaClara plants, Gracias and Agalteca, have reported maintenance issues due to grit settling in the flocculator or inlet channel to the sedimentation tanks.
+If a grit chamber is deemed necessary for a particular watershed, it would be located on the effluent side of the trash racks and is lined with a series of hoppers to facilitate cleaning.
+To remove settled grit from the entrance tank, the plant operator can remove the pipe stub blocking the drain at the bottom of each hopper, allowing grit to flow into the drain channel below.

-Stokes' Law can be used to calculate the area of the grit chamber required to remove particles of a desired size.
-Kawamura recommends a critical pparticle size of 0.1 mm (2000, p.
-416).  [emw - check publication date] The overall strategy to determine appropriate dimensions of the entrance tank is follows:
+Stokes' Law can be used to calculate the grit chamber area required to remove particles of a desired size.
+Kawamura recommends a critical particle size of 0.1 mm (2000, p.
+416).
+The overall strategy to determine appropriate dimensions of the entrance tank is as follows:

-1. Use the appropriate Stokes Law for laminar or turbulent flow to determine the corresponding critical velocity of the particle.
+1. Use the appropriate Stokes' Law for laminar or turbulent flow to determine the corresponding critical velocity of the particle.
 2. Calculate the required plan-view area of the entrance tank
 3. Determine the ideal length and width of the entrance tank
 4. Calculate the required entrance tank depth

-Recall that Stokes Law tells us the terminal velocity of a particle settling under laminar flow, and can be calculated as follows:
+Recall that Stokes Law tells us the terminal velocity of a particle settling under laminar flow, and can be calculated as:

 .. math::
   :label: grit_criticalVelocity